Joseph CotterillRead Biography

 When sovereign debtors issue bonds, the “use of proceeds” clause tends to be mere boilerplate.
 “General budgetary purposes” usually covers it — although bondholders (those who bother to read the contract) will sometimes just have to hope that means something like servicing existing debts, rather than servicing the president’s daughter’s limo.
 Similarly, the “general corporate purposes” line in a state enterprise’s government-guaranteed debt will usually be taken to mean just that, and not something worryingly niche, like arming a small navy.
 (It happens.)
 They’re sovereigns.
 You’re not supposed to be too insistent about what they do with the money.
 Times have changed though.
 Or at least they have for Russia.

 Because if his Royal Highness the prince wants the world’s largest sovereign wealth fund — then who’s to say no?
 As for the Arab and Islamic depth, we have the Qiblah of Muslims.
 We have Medina.
 We have a very rich Islamic heritage.
 We have great Arab depth.
 The Arabian Peninsula forms the basis of Arabism.
 The kingdom constitutes a large part of it.
 That issue has not been exploited in full.
 We have a pioneer investment power at the level of the world.
 Today, you see that many statements are being made, including statements indicating that the Saudi Sovereign Fund will be the largest fund in the world by far, compared to the other funds.
+That will be the main engine for the whole world and not only the region.
+There will be no investment, movement or development in any region of the world without the vote of the Saudi Sovereign Fund.

 You won’t find a certain Latin phrase anywhere on it.
 Still, just for the record, here’s evidence that Argentina did learn at least one thing from the pari passu saga.
 Presenting the new pari passu clause, from the prospectus for the gargantuan $16.5bn bond which Argentina is issuing to pay off holdouts and place that saga behind it: